 The researchers found that when compared to the healthy control group, the participants who had suffered brain injuries’ DTI scans showed that there was damage to their brain’s white matter.
 It was also discovered that patients with mild to moderate brain injury had a 25 percent lower score than the healthy control group.
 The study also found that in a twelve month follow-up visit from the patients who had brain injuries, a DTI brain scan showed that some areas of the brain had returned to normal while others had not.

 This study helps us develop a better understanding of mild to moderate traumatic brain injuries, and while DTIs may not be the most common scanning method for smaller injuries, when combined with the GCS, it helps give the full extent of the mild injury’s damage.

 CONTACT TAMPA TRAUMATIC BRAIN INJURY LAWYERS DOLMAN LAW GROUP

 As this study shows, even mild to moderate traumatic brain injuries can cause significant damage to white brain matter, which can affect the brain’s cognitive processes of language and memory.
 Mild traumatic brain injury can occur even without a strike to the head, and often happens in car accidents.

-If you or a loved one suffered a traumatic brain injury as a result of being involved in an accident due to negligence, you may be entitled to compensation for the damages you have suffered.
-Contact our experienced team of brain injury lawyers today at 727-451-6900 for a free and confidential consultation.
+If you or a loved one suffered a mild, moderate, or severe brain injury as a result of being involved in an accident due to negligence, you may be entitled to compensation for the damages you have suffered.
+Contact our experienced team of traumatic brain injury lawyers today at 727-451-6900 for a free and confidential consultation.